-Build and follow a brand strategy
+3. Build and follow a brand strategy.

 Remember how I said that branding is a continuous process?
 There’s a lot that goes into it.
 A brand strategy can help you turn that process into a well-oiled practice that keeps your brand moving toward success and recognition.

-Don’t let inspiration turn into imitation
+4. Don’t let inspiration turn into imitation.

 Competitive analysis is important.
 Not only does it educate you on where your competition stands and how they are excelling, but it can also give you ideas on how you can improve or further set apart your brand.

-Use branding to hire
+5. Use branding to hire.

 Strong branding makes your employees proud.
-I know I’m proud to be associated with HubSpot, much less work there.
+I know I’m proud to be part of HubSpot.
 Leverage your branding to attract talented people.
 If hiring is a strong initiative for your organization, dedicate some of your resources to employer branding.

 Ready, Set, Brand

 Branding is your organization’s name, logo, color palette, voice, and imagery.
 It’s also more.
 It’s that intangible feeling your customers have when they interact with your brand.
-You know … that experience we talked about in the beginning.
+You know, that experience we talked about in the beginning.

 That’s how powerhouse brands deviate from all the others.
 The tangible components contribute to this — a gorgeous logo, a clever tagline, an authentic manifesto, and a clear brand voice — but truly strong brands thrive when they focus on the big picture of their brand.
 Get to the heart and soul of your target audience and your organization, and a successful brand will follow.